SmolDuck02/WorkShot/README.md

 ## 🌟 Overview

-**WorkShot** is a powerful Windows activity tracker that captures every moment of your digital workflow.
+**WorkShot** is a powerful **local desktop application** for Windows that captures every moment of your digital workflow.
 With **real-time monitoring**, **multi-monitor support**, and a **stunning sci-fi dashboard**, WorkShot gives you unprecedented insight into how you spend your time.

+> 🔒 **Privacy-First Design**: WorkShot runs entirely on your machine.
+All tracking data stays local - no cloud servers, no data uploads, no subscriptions.
+Your activity data is yours alone.

 Unlike basic time trackers, WorkShot provides:
 - 🎯 **Pixel-perfect accuracy** - Tracks down to the second